 My Trail Reviews (9)

-I drove the majority of Missouri Gulch (up to the intersection of FS Road 347C, between WP 6 and WP 7) on Saturday, March 25th.
+(within last 6 months) I drove the majority of Missouri Gulch (up to the intersection of FS Road 347C, between WP 6 and WP 7) on Saturday, March 25th.
 Our group of six used 347C to cross over to FS Road 351 (because FS Road 348 is included in a temporary closure.
-Here is the link to the Order: https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd1085379.pdf The road is in good condition with mixed dry/dirt and packed snow in shaded spots.
-There is a fallen tree uphill from WP 5 (Concrete Structure) but it has been cleared sufficiently for a full size rig to pass it.
+Here is the link to the Order: https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd1085379.pdf

 I drove Fern Creek with a small group from Colorado Land Cruisers on Saturday, March 25th.
 We entered FS Road 351 from the 347C connector and drove it uphill from west to east (ending at Rampart Range Road).
 There are spots with exposed rock, but none exceeding 12" to 14" so clearance isn't an issue if you select a good line.
 Overall, the road is in good condition with the surface being mixed dirt/dry and patchy mud and packed snow.